 It was an unusual tram ride going through picturesque forest rather than a city.
 We crossed rivers and...

 ....then we were in the Karri forest.
 Karri trees are Eucalyptus diversicolor and they are very straight and tall.
-They have silvery white trunk that reaches up to 90m/300ft into the sky.
-The Tingle trees in the last post had the biggest butress roots but the Karri trees are the tallest of the Eucalypts.
+They have silvery white trunk that reaches up to 90m into the sky.
+The Tingle trees had the biggest buttress roots but the Karri trees are the tallest of the Eucalypts.
 They are not far behind the Californian Redwood and Sequoia Trees.

 It started raining so we just had time to see a few pretty coloured parrots and...